Best Online Engineering Programs in Hawaii (2026)

 How does Engineering pay in Hawaii compare to other states?

-Hawaii salaries are approximately 0.9% higher than the national average for engineering roles.
+Hawaii offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Hawaii a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for engineering in Hawaii?